ryanzhou7/fastapp/README.md

 docker-compose up --build
 ```

-If you want to develop in docker with autoreload and exposed ports add `-f deploy/docker-compose.dev.yml` to your docker command.
+If you want to develop in docker with auto-reload and exposed ports add `-f deploy/docker-compose.dev.yml` to your docker command.
 Like this:

 ```bash